m3y54m/twitter-retweet-bot/README.md

-# SimJow Twitter Bot
+# Retweeter Bot with Twitter API V2

-[SimJow](https://twitter.com/SimJow) is a Twitter bot who looks for Persian tweets on the following topics and retweets them:

-- Electronics Hardware Design
-- Embedded Systems
-- Computer Hardware
-- Robotics
+This repository holds the source code of a bot that utilizes Twitter API V2.
+The bot will constantly search through the Twitter timeline for tweets containing your specified keywords, which can be edited in the `track.json` file.

 ## Prerequisites